sidwellr/Variations/blurs/blurs.md

 | --- | --- |
 | angle | Angle of the lobes in radians (offset from π/4) |
 | ratio | Stretch factor for the lobes |

+## zblur
+Gaussian blur for the z axis only (no effect on x or y).

+Type: 3D blur